Berbere Paste

 Let onions start to clear before proceeding to other spices.

 gently saute on med-low until ginger seems to have bloomed in the oil.
-Just a minute or two for the ginger.

 remove from heat.